Dirac operators for matrix algebras converging to coadjoint orbits: Bridges with symbols

 \section{Bridges with symbols}

 The definition of quantum Gromov-Hausdorff distance between compact C*-metric spaces has evolved over the years since the first definition was proposed in \cite{R6}.
 At present the definition with the best properties is \Lat's dual Gromov-Hausdorff propinquity \cite{Ltr4}, and it forms the base for the spectral propinquity \cite{Ltr7}.
 But its definition can be somewhat difficult to work with directly for some classes of examples, including the examples we are considering. \Lat \ had slightly earlier introduced a somewhat stronger definition that he called the Gromov-Hausdorff propinquity \cite{Ltr2}.
 This definition works well for our examples.
 So in this section we will recall the definition of the Gromov-Hausdorff propinquity and explain how it relates to our situation.
-With this as preparation, in the next section we will prove that a suitable sequence of matrix algebras, equipped with C*-metrics, converges for the Gromov-Hausdorff propinquity to the coadjoint orbit for a given highest weight vector (which will imply convergence for the dual Gromov-Hausdorff propinquity).
+With this as preparation, in the next section we will prove that a suitable sequence of matrix algebras, equipped with C*-metrics coming from Dirac operators, converges for the Gromov-Hausdorff propinquity to the coadjoint orbit for a given highest-weight vector.
+(This will imply convergence also for the dual Gromov-Hausdorff propinquity).

 For any two unital C*-algebras $\cA$ and $\cB$, a bridge from $\cA$ to $\cB$ in the sense of \Lat \ \cite{Ltr2} is a quadruple $(\cD, \pi_\cA, \pi_\cB, \om )$ for which $\cD$ is a unital C*-algebra, $\pi_\cA$ and $\pi_\cB$ are unital injective homomorphisms of $\cA$ and $\cB$ into $\cD$, and $\om$ is a self-adjoint element of $\cD$ such that 1 is an element of the spectrum of $\om$ and $\|\om \| = 1$.
 Actually, \Lat \ only requires a looser but more complicated condition on $\om$, but the above condition will be appropriate for our examples.
 Following \Lat, \ we will call $\om$ the ``pivot'' for the bridge.
 We will often omit mentioning the injections $\pi_\cA$ and $\pi_\cB$ when it is clear what they are from the context, and accordingly we will often write as though $\cA$ and $\cB$ are unital subalgebras of $\cD$.